sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 5-foot radius and dim light in a 10-foot one.
 Once activated, the light stays lit for 12 hours.

 ***Gateway Projection Device.*** This apparatus fits over the forearm and hand of the user.
 It has the ability to fire matched portals onto flat surfaces within long range.
 The weapon has two triggers, one fires blue-rimmed portals and the other orange-rimmed ones.
 The portals are roughly 6 feet tall and oval-shaped, large enough for a medium-sized creature to pass through comfortably.
 Entering one portal causes a creature, object, or effect to immediately exit the other.
 If one portal of each color does not exist, the portal is not enterable, appearing merely as a lighting effect.
 If the user creates a portal while one of the same color is already in existence, the old portal is immediately replaced with the new one.
-The device can ìfireî a portal up to 120 feet, which takes an action.
+The device can √¨fire√Æ a portal up to 120 feet, which takes an action.
 An active portal can be dismissed as a bonus action.
 Portals cannot be dismissed if a creature or object is currently traversing them.
 This is an advanced item.

 ***Handcuffs.*** The prisoner restraints of choice in most sci-fi worlds, these metal restraints (AC 16, 20 hit points) can restrain a Small or Medium creature.
 You can restrain an unwilling creature which requires an action, and for the creature to be either restrained, or both grappled and prone.
 Escaping the manacles requires a DC 22 Dexterity check, and breaking them requires a DC 22 Strength check.
 Each set of handcuffs comes with one key.

-Without the key, a DC 15 thievesí tools check can pick this lock.
+Without the key, a DC 15 thieves√≠ tools check can pick this lock.

 ***Long-Range Microphone.*** The audio equivalent of binoculars, long-range microphones allow normal conversation to be heard at a range of up to 300 feet.